Shiva Temples of Tamilnadu

 PathigamThirunavukarasar, Sambandar

-How to reach Tiruvannamalai is well connected from Chennai and frequent bus services are available, one through Chengleput, Madurantakam, Tindivanam and Gingee, and the other through Sri Perumbudur, Kancheepuram, Vellore and Polur.
-The town is about 90 kms from Vellore, 60 kms from Tindivanam, 60 kms from Villupuram and 100 kms from Krishnagiri.
-It is well connected by train and road from Chennai, and also from other parts of the state.
-Tiruvannamalai railway station is situated on the Villupuram - Katpadi Section of the Southern Railway.
+How to reach Tiruvannamalai is a well connected town with frequent bus services available from Chennai through Chengleput-Madurantakam-Tindivanam and Gingee, and anouther route through Sri Perumbudur-Kancheepuram- Vellore and Polur.
+It is 90 kms from Vellore, 60 kms from Tindivanam, 60 kms from Villupuram and 100 kms from Krishnagiri.
+It is also connected by rail from Chennai and from other parts of the state.
+Tiruvannamalai railway station is on the Villupuram - Katpadi Section of the Southern Railway.

 Temple addressArulmighu Arunachaleswarar Temple